zabackary/daktronics-singular-ui/README.md

 and I don't own a MacOS machine (I do have an old Mac Mini, so I might turn that into a build server, but no promises).

+Make sure to put the binary in somewhere on your PATH (e.g. `~/.local/bin`) for command-line usage.
+Feel free to remove the target triple from the name as well.

 ### From source

 To build from source, make sure you have a Rust toolchain installed, then do: